Takudzwa22/End-to-End-Data-Science-Project/README.md

-# Predictive Analysis of Rental Prices in Berlin
+# Predictive Analysis of Residential Sale Prices in Berlin

 This repository builds a reproducible pipeline to predict **Residential Property sales** for Berlin sales listings.